-The termination or replacement of the Advisor could trigger a repayment event under our mortgage loans for some of our properties and the credit agreement governing our line of credit.
+The termination or replacement of the Advisor could trigger a repayment event under our mortgage loans for some of our properties and the credit agreement governing any line of credit we obtain.

 Lenders for certain of our properties may request provisions in the mortgage loan documentation that would make the termination or replacement of the Advisor an event requiring the immediate repayment of the full outstanding balance of the loan.
-Under our line of credit, the termination or replacement of the Advisor would trigger repayment of outstanding amounts under the credit agreement governing our line of credit.
-If a repayment event occurs with respect to any of our indebtedness, our results of operations and financial condition may be adversely affected.
+If we elect to obtain a line of credit and are able to do so, the termination or replacement of the Advisor could trigger repayment of outstanding amounts under the credit agreement governing our line of credit.
+If a repayment event occurs with respect to any of our properties, our results of operations and financial condition may be adversely affected.

-The Advisor's inability to retain the services of key real estate professionals, including Mr. Sternlicht who serves on the investment committee of the Advisor, could hurt our performance.
+The Advisor's inability to retain the services of key real estate professionals, including Mr. Sternlicht who serves on the investment committee of our Advisor, could hurt our performance.

-Our success depends to a significant degree upon the contributions of certain key real estate professionals employed by the Advisor, including Mr. Sternlicht who serves on the investment committee of the Advisor, each of whom would be difficult to replace.
-There is ever increasing competition among alternative asset firms, financial institutions, private equity firms, investment advisors, investment managers, real estate investment companies, REITs and other industry participants for hiring and retaining qualified investment professionals and there can be no assurance that such professionals will continue to be associated with us or the Advisor, particularly in light of our perpetual-life nature, or that replacements will perform well.
+Our success depends to a significant degree upon the contributions of certain key real estate professionals employed by the Advisor, including Mr. Sternlicht who serves on the investment committee of our Advisor, each of whom would be difficult to replace.
+There is ever-increasing competition among alternative asset firms, financial institutions, private equity firms, investment advisors, investment managers, real estate investment companies, REITs and other industry participants for hiring and retaining qualified investment professionals and there can be no assurance that such professionals will continue to be associated with us or the Advisor, particularly in light of our perpetual-life nature, or that replacements will perform well.
 Neither we nor the Advisor have employment agreements with these individuals and they may not remain associated with us.
 If any of these persons were to cease their association with us, our operating results could suffer.
 Our future success depends, in large part, upon the Advisor's ability to attract and retain highly skilled managerial, operational and marketing professionals.
 If the Advisor loses or is unable to obtain the services of highly skilled professionals, our ability to implement our investment strategies could be delayed or hindered.